HarshKumarSaw/GitPulse/README.md

 - All changes are minimal to avoid repository bloat
 - Works with both public and private repositories
 - No external dependencies or API keys needed
+- Dashboard works on both desktop and mobile devices

 ---

-**Ready to use!** Just copy this repository structure to your GitHub repo and enjoy automated daily activity! 🎉
+**Ready to use!** Just copy this repository structure to your GitHub repo and enjoy automated daily activity with visual tracking! 🎉